zhefu2/SerenLens/README.md

 address = {New York, NY, USA}, url = {https://doi.org/10.1145/3539618.3591787},
 doi = {10.1145/3539618.3591787},
-abstract = {Serendipity is a notion that means an unexpected but valuable discovery.
-Due to its elusive and subjective nature, serendipity is difficult to study even with today's advances in machine learning and deep learning techniques.
-Both ground truth data collecting and model developing are the open research questions.
-This paper addresses both the data and the model challenges for identifying serendipity in recommender systems.
-For the ground truth data collecting, it proposes a new and scalable approach by using both user generated reviews and a crowd sourcing method.
-The result is a large-scale ground truth data on serendipity.
-For model developing, it designed a self-enhanced module to learn the fine-grained facets of serendipity in order to mitigate the inherent data sparsity problem in any serendipity ground truth dataset.
-The self-enhanced module is general enough to be applied with many base deep learning models for serendipity.
-A series of experiments have been conducted.
-As the result, a base deep learning model trained on our collected ground truth data, as well as with the help of the self-enhanced module, outperforms the state-of-the-art baseline models in predicting serendipity.}, booktitle = {Proceedings of the 46th International ACM SIGIR Conference on Research and Development in Information Retrieval}, pages = {739–748}, numpages = {10}, keywords = {transformers, serendipity, recommender systems, deep learning models, crowd-sourcing}, location = {Taipei, Taiwan}, series = {SIGIR '23}
+booktitle = {Proceedings of the 46th International ACM SIGIR Conference on Research and Development in Information Retrieval}, pages = {739–748}, numpages = {10}, location = {Taipei, Taiwan}, series = {SIGIR '23}
 }